Mercedes Baines (MA, CCC, RCC, CAC)

 Counsellor, Group Facilitator & Consultant

-I am a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association, a Registered Clinical Counsellor with BC Association of Clinical Counsellors and a Certified Adlerian Counsellor.
+I am a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association, a Registered Clinical Counsellor with BC Association of Clinical Counsellors a Certified Adlerian Counsellor and am trained in Somatic Experiencing.
 I have a master’s degree in Counselling Psychology from the Adler School of Professional Psychology and a Counselling Certificate from Vancouver Community College.
 Trained as an Adlerian therapist, the focus of my research has been: grief and loss, body image, creativity, communication, trauma, identity, sexuality, and issues related to race and culture.
 I also have 20 years’ experience as a group facilitator working with folks from a diverse range of ages, backgrounds, and identities.

 Counselling is my second career.
 Like many people I changed careers mid-stream in my life.
 Prior to becoming a counsellor, I spent 25 years in the performing arts as a director, teacher, writer, performer and producer.
 I did not, however, grow up in a family of artists.
 I grew up on the West Coast in a working class family.
 My mother worked 30 years in a factory and when the factory shut down and moved to the US, she went back to school and became a mental health worker.
 My grandfather was an outspoken activist for workers’ rights and was part of the movement that brought unions into BC.
 My father grew up in the Southern United States.
 He was raised by his grandmother and he survived racial discrimination and poverty.
 Through these and many other family experiences and stories, I inherited a social awareness and an understanding that our characters are shaped by experience, social circumstances and the unique meaning we make of those circumstances.